Fernando Milagros

 Milagros released his second album, Por Su Atención Gracias (For Your Attention Thank You), in 2009.
 Following the example of other Chilean singer-songwriters like Leo Quinteros and Manuel García, Milagros enlisted the help of a support band, The Falsos (The Fakes), on the album, who are credited next to Milagros on the album cover.

-In 2010, Milagros caught the attention of the well-known French independent filmmaker Vincent Moon, who included him in the Take Away Shows series on his famous site La Blogothèque.

 It was Milagros’ third release, San Sebastián (2011), that brought him international recognition.
 The album was produced by Christian Heyne (Javiera Mena, Gepe) and included a collaboration with the well-known Spanish singer Christina Rosenvinge - with whom Milagros also performed live in 2011 - on the track Pedazos (niño bomba).
 It also featured support from fellow Chilean artist Gepe on drums.
 After recording the album, Milagros went on to perform at the 2011 Primavera Sound festival in Barcelona, Spain.